 Small-school dynamics.
 Four classes and a roll just over 100 can be a strong fit for children who thrive when staff know them well and the community feels tight.
 Children who want a larger peer group, or parents who prefer more formal separation between year groups, may prefer a bigger primary.

-Hartshorne CofE Primary School combines a clear Church school identity with outcomes that place it among the strongest primary schools in England.
-The best evidence is the Key Stage 2 performance, supported by a Good judgement across all inspection areas in 2024 and a culture where pupils take on real responsibility through roles such as Anti-Bullying Ambassadors and iVengers.
+Hartshorne CofE Primary School combines a clear Church school identity with a current academic picture that is more mixed than the older headline results suggested.
+The best evidence now needs to be read across Key Stage 2 performance, the Good judgement across all inspection areas in 2024, and a culture where pupils take on real responsibility through roles such as Anti-Bullying Ambassadors and iVengers.
 Best suited to families who value a faith-shaped ethos, want a small-school community where staff know pupils well, and are prepared to plan early for competitive Reception admissions.

-The evidence points strongly in that direction.
-The school was judged Good at its most recent inspection (May 2024), and Key Stage 2 outcomes are exceptionally high for a state primary.
-In 2024, 89.67% reached the expected standard in reading, writing and mathematics, compared with an England average of 62%, with 30.67% at the higher standard.
+The evidence is more mixed academically than the earlier review suggested.
+The school was judged Good at its most recent inspection (May 2024), and in the 2024-25 / 2025 dataset 40% reached the expected standard in reading, writing and mathematics, with 0% at the higher standard.

 Admissions are coordinated by Derbyshire County Council and allocation depends on the authority’s published criteria.
 The school is popular and oversubscribed in the published admissions figures, so families should read the county council’s criteria carefully and use official tools to confirm how their home address is treated.